cblignaut/leagueranking/README.md

 **A League ranking application**
 ---

-Winning team get 3 points for each game, drawing teams get 1 point and losing team get 0 points.
+Winning teams get 3 points for each game, drawing teams get 1 point and a losing team get 0 points.

 ## Requirements